-The Managing Director's STI bonus was determined on the basis of KPI's made up of both base KPIs (60% component) and stretch KPIs (40% component).
-The stretch targets were established for the Managing Director designed to be met only in exceptional circumstances.
+The Managing Director's STI bonuses were made up of both base KPIs (60% component) and stretch KPIs (40% component). \The stretch targets were established for the Managing Director designed to be met only in exceptional circumstances.
 They are broken down into two equal components, namely non-financial discretionary criteria and financial, non-discretionary criteria.

-Under the Managing Director's Executive Service Agreement, the Company must withhold 50% of his total STI bonus, less applicable tax, to be applied towards on market purchase of ordinary shares in the Company for the Managing Director at market price (to be held for the earlier of termination or 3 years) and the remaining 50%, less applicable tax, to be paid in cash.
+Under the Managing Director's Executive Service Agreement, the Company must withhold 50% of his total STI, less applicable tax, to be applied towards on market purchase of ordinary shares in the Company at market price (to be held for the earlier of termination or 3 years) and the remaining 50%, less applicable tax, to be paid in cash.
 Shares are to be acquired within 5 days of the cash bonus being paid (15 September 2009).